ailequal/dotfiles/LINUX.md

 ### dotfiles

-Add the dotfiles to your system.
+Add the dotfiles to your system (beware that there are a few ones only for macOS).